-For many years, Vale of Evesham Asparagus had become more and more popular following the success of the famous asparagus auctions at The Fleece Inn at Bretforton.
-Talks between tourism industry providers and local growers took place to decide how the area could capitalise on this popularity and "fillin" the week between the auctions at The Fleece with other asparagus related events.
+Vale of Evesham Asparagus became more popular following the success of the famous asparagus auctions, at The Fleece Inn in Bretforton.
+Talks between tourism industry providers and local growers took place to decide how the area could capitalise on this popularity and "fill in" the week between the auctions at The Fleece with other asparagus related events.